Crayford Cargocat

 Escarco 2000 kg ATV

 Notes: This 8x8 all-terrain truck has an unusually tight turning radius, since the front and rear axles are both used for steering.
 The automotive components, except for the suspension, are slight modifications of those of the Land Rover 110.
-The cab has a heater and the rear area has a canvas cover.
+The cab has a heater and has a canvas sides and cover; the rear area has a canvas cover.
 Unusually, the passenger seats in the rear are bucket seats, but they only partially fill the load area.
+The normal overland travel is in 8x8 mode, but on roads the second transfer case could be uncoupled, and the vehicle will travel in 8x4 mode for greater road efficiency.
+The chassis are of steel and treated for corrosion resistance.
+Power is supplied by a Rover 3.5-liter gasoline engine developing 114 horsepower or a VM692HT diesel developing 150 horsepower.
 The RAF and Saudi Arabia use the gasoline engine, while Zimbabwe uses the diesel engine version.
+Towing is possible with a 4-ton limit.
+Fording is 50 centimeters; the Escarco is not amphibious, but can easily negotiate soft mud, sand, swamps, snow, and slush.
+Ground pressure when fully loaded is only 7.8 pounds per square inch, which is less than a fully loaded human.
+This is in part to the large, numerous tires.

 Vehicle